-I’ve written so much about our family trips to Washington that you’re probably sick of it.
+I’ve written so much about our family trips to Washington D.C. that you’re probably sick of it.

-Our tour of the United States Capitol Building was during the ‘good’ trip, thankfully.
-I was a little nervous about doing this tour with all 3 kids, but they didn’t mind it at all.
-I won’t lie and tell you that they loved it, but there were parts that they liked.
+Our tour of the United States Capitol Building was during the ‘good trip’, thankfully.
+I was a little nervous about doing this tour with all 3 kids, but they didn’t mind at all.
+I won’t lie and tell you that they loved it, but there were parts that they did like.

-Here’s what you can expect when taking a tour of the Capitol!
+Here’s what you can expect when taking a tour of the U.S. Capitol Building!

 What is the U.S Capitol Building?

-The United States Capitol is home of the U.S Congress and seat of the legislative branch of the federal government.
-On one end of the National Mall and because of it’s long history, it is one of the most important buildings in Washington.
+The United States Capitol is home to the U.S. Congress and seat of the legislative branch of the federal government.
+Located at one end of the National Mall, this building has a long history as one of the most important buildings in Washington.

 What to Expect

-We arrived for our tour about 30 minutes early.
+We arrived 30 minutes early for our tour.
 You will have to go through metal detectors and have your bags searched before entering the building.

-When our tour was about to start, we got in line for the theater.
-The beginning of the tour starts with a short movie about the history and purpose of the U.S. Capitol.
+When our tour was ready to begin, we got in line for the theater.
+The beginning of the tour starts with a short movie about the history and purpose of the Capitol.

 Meeting Your Tour Guide

-It’s not a pre-recorded tour, but instead plays his voice as he gives the tour.
+It’s not a pre-recorded tour.
+The headphones are wirelessly connected to the guide’s microphone.
 It made it much easier to hear what he was saying as the crowds can be quite large and loud.

-After making sure everyone’s equipment was working and laying out the ground rules, the guide led us to the rotunda.
+After making sure everyone’s equipment was working and telling us the rules, the guide led us to the rotunda.

-The U.S Capitol Rotunda is a huge domed room on the second floor of the building.
-It is decked out with some of the most iconic pieces of American art.
+The U.S. Capitol Rotunda is a huge domed room on the second floor of the building.
+It is decked out with some of the most iconic pieces of American art ever made.

 Below the Apotheosis of Washington are 36 windows, below them is the Frieze of American History.
 This frescoed band was painted to look like carved stone.
 It depicts 19 scenes from American history, such as the landing of Christopher Columbus and the Battle of Lexington.